lazzurs/lazzurs.github.io/_posts/2020-02-11-docker-hosts-files.markdown

 To support all of this I had to make changes to my [ECS service module][terraform-ecs-service-module] to support the DNS search domains in the task definition.

+Update:

+I had some further fun with this.

+First off I missed adding DNS search domains does not work with awsvpc mode networking for a service.
+That is fine for this case I can switch the service back to using the bridged mode.
+Thankfully this then showed up an error in my module in the case of not using awsvpc mode where I had not specified the default value for the networking configuration for the task correctly and allowed me to fix this.

+However I then hit into this error.

+    Error: ClientException: DNS search domain hosts.bah.moo.woo.quack.fsck. contains invalid characters, does not match pattern ^[a-zA-Z0-9-.]{0,253}[a-zA-Z0-9]$

+Now you will notice at the end of the domain name there a . which is technically correct.
+AWS tends to provide the dot at the end of domains from Route 53 when querying the API and I have hit this before.
+Sadly ECS will not accept a domain with a dot at the end when specifying search domains.
+Being technically correct in one service and not in another is annoying.

 Peace, love and happiness.

 [ecs-task-definition]: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html